SovereignCloudStack/openstack-health-monitor/README.md

-volume creation from image, deletion after VM destruction, VM creation from bootable volume (and from image if -d is given,) Metadata service (without it ssh key injection fails of course), Images (we use openSUSE for the jumphost for SNAT/port-fwd and CentOS7 by dflt for VMs), Waiting for volumes and VMs,
+volume creation from image, deletion after VM destruction, VM creation from bootable volume (and from image if -d is given,) Metadata service (without it ssh key injection fails of course), Images (openSUSE OTC, upstream, CentOS and Ubuntu work), Loadbalancer (-L),
+Waiting for volumes and VMs,
 Destroying all of these resources again